-Los Mirasoles Wind Farm has an installed capacity of 250 megawatts (MW) — enough to power more than 54,000 average Texas homes with clean energy each year.
+Los Mirasoles Wind Farm has an installed capacity of 300.4 megawatts (MW) — enough to power approximately 65,000 average Texas homes.

 Los Mirasoles Wind Farm yields significant economic benefits to the community in the form of payments to landowners, local spending, and annual community investment.

-Los Mirasoles represents a capital investment of approximately $425 million and will disperse millions of dollars in payments to local governments through the life of the project.
-The project created 210 full-time equivalent jobs during construction as well as 18 permanent jobs.
-Through 2016, millions of dollars will be spent within 50 miles of the wind farm.
+Los Mirasoles represents a capital investment of approximately $495 million and has disbursed $9.9 million in cumulative payments to local governments through 2019.
+The project created 210 full-time equivalent jobs during construction as well as 17 permanent jobs.
+Through 2019, approximately $20.3 million has been spent within 50 miles of the wind farm.

 Los Mirasoles Wind Farm is compatible with other land uses and provides a stable form of income to local landowners.
-More than $54,000 has been paid to the wind farm’s landowners through 2016.
+More than $7.5 million has been paid to the wind farm’s landowners through 2019.
 These supportive landowners participate in long-term lease and easement agreements that cover turbines, access roads, and transmission corridors.

 Los Mirasoles Wind Farm consists of 125 Vestas V110 2 MW wind turbines and 14 Vestas V136 3.6 MW wind turbines.